Free Papua Movement: 1990s

 In separate incidents in January and August 1996, OPM captured European and Indonesian hostages; first from a research group and later from a logging camp.
 Two hostages from the former group were killed and the rest were released..

 In July 1998, the OPM raised their independence flag at the Kota Biak water tower on the island of Biak.
 They stayed there for the following few days before the Indonesian Military broke up the group.
 Filep Karma was among those arrested.

-2000 to 2019
+2000–2019

 In 2009, an OPM command group led by Goliath Tabuni in Puncak Jaya Regency was featured on an undercover report about the West Papuan independence movement.

 On 24 October 2011, Adj.
 Comr.
 Dominggus Oktavianus Awes, the Mulia Police chief, was shot by unknown assailants at Mulia Airport in Puncak Jaya regency.
 The National Police of Indonesia alleged that the perpetrators were members of the Free Papua Movement (OPM) separatist group.
 The series of attacks prompted deployments of more personnel to Papua.

 On 21 January 2012, armed men, believed to be members of OPM, shot and killed a civilian who was running a roadside kiosk.
 He was a transmigrant from West Sumatra.

 On 8 January 2012, OPM conducted an attack on a public bus which caused the death of three civilians and one member of an Indonesian security force.
 Four others were also injured.